vlink/marge/README.md

 ## Installation

-A detailed description on how to install MARGE, as well as how to run it, can be found in MARGE_documentation.pdf
+A detailed description on how to install MARGE, as well as how to run it, can be found in MARGE_documentation.pdf.
+In short, download MARGE_v1.0.tar.gz, unzip it and run the installation script (install.pl).

+## Bug Report

+Please send all bug reports to verena.m.link@gmail.com.
+We will try to address everything as soon as possible.